Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 • limited to part of the vulva, such as the opening of the vagina;

-• more widespread, where sometimes it can spread to the buttocks and inner thighs.
+• more widespread, sometimes it can spread to the buttocks and inner thighs.

 You should contact your GP or a sexual health clinic if you are experiencing vulval pain.